Using Cloud Environments for Analysis

 A number of prebuilt containers are listed here.
 If you wish to create a custom container, you should use one of these containers as your base image, as they include the necessary config for successfully launching a cloud environment.

 The container images you build must be Docker container images.
-Private images may only come from the Google Cloud Artifact Registry or Container Registry.
-See this page for more detail on setting up an Artifact Registry and using Cloud Build to build and push your custom image to the registry.
+Private images may only come from the Google Cloud Artifact Registry.
+See this page for more details on setting up an Artifact Registry and using Cloud Build to build and push your custom image to the registry.